apigee/apigee-go-gen/docs/render/using-openapi-description.md

   limitations under the License.
 -->

-You can use the [render apiproxy](./commands/render-apiproxy.md) command to create an Apigee API proxy bundle using a template and an [OpenAPI spec](https://www.openapis.org/) as input.
+You can use the [render apiproxy](./commands/render-apiproxy.md) command to create an Apigee API proxy bundle using a template and an [OpenAPI Description](https://www.openapis.org/) as input.

 ## How it works

 - [x] **Start with Your Template**
 > This is your baseline.
 Include any standard policies or settings you want in your final proxy.
 - [x] **Customize the Output**
-> Your template uses special placeholders that are replaced with details from your OpenAPI spec.
+> Your template uses special placeholders that are replaced with details from your OpenAPI Description.
 - [x] **Control the Output**
-> Use control logic in your template to adjust your proxy configuration based on your OpenAPI spec.
+> Use control logic in your template to adjust your proxy configuration based on your OpenAPI Description.
-- [x] **Access the Spec**
+- [x] **Access the OAS Description**
-> Use `--set-oas` to access the OpenAPI as a [map](https://go.dev/blog/maps) (and as text) during template rendering.
+> Use `--set-oas` to access the OpenAPI Description as a [map](https://go.dev/blog/maps) (and as text) during template rendering.

 !!!
 Note
     Both OAS2 and OAS3 are supported using the `--set-oas` flag